 You only need this to use a plain browser for testing the Ouinet client, in which case you will also have to configure its HTTP/HTTPS proxies to

-Please note that none of this needs to be done for the CENO Browser, since it is already configured like that.
+Please note that none of this needs to be done for Ceno Browser, since it is already configured like that.

 Selectors to choose different log levels, like the default